ajslater/codex/README.md

 ## <a name="alternatives-to-codex">📚Alternatives</a>

 - [Komga](https://komga.org/) has light metadata editing and full text search of metadata.
+- [Kavita](https://www.kavitareader.com/) has light metadata filtering/editing and supports comics and eBooks.
 - [Ubooquity](https://vaemendis.net/ubooquity/) is a good looking comic webserver.
 It also reads eBooks.
 - [Mylar](https://github.com/mylar3/mylar3) is probably the best comic book manager and also has a built in reader.
 - [Comictagger](https://github.com/comictagger/comictagger) is not really a reader, but seems to be the best comic metadata editor.
 It comes with a powerful command line and useful desktop GUI.